hetalang/heta-specifications/classes.md

 **Parent:** [Record](#record)

-`Species` is class describing molecules in some location.
+`Species` is class describing molecules or other items in some location (volume).
 The variable value can mean amount of molecules or concentration depending on `isAmount` property.

 | property | type | required | default | ref | description |
 | ---------|------|----------|---------|-----|-------------|